9.5. Fundamental Matrix Subspaces¶

 2

-Notice from the output of rref that the first two columns are pivot columns.
-Thus we can see, as was designed from constructing the singular matrix, that the first two columns span the column space.
+columns.
+Thus we can see, as was designed from constructing the singular

-Then from the SVD, the first two columns of \bf{U} provides an orthogonal basis for the column space.
-As we did in Exact Solution or Approximation?, we verified that the first two columns of \bf{U} and \bf{A} are in the same column space because the rank of the augmented matrix of the four columns is still two.
-The subspace here is a two dimensional plane that is slanted relative to the \mathbb{R}^3 coordinate system.
+Then from the SVD, the first two columns of provides an orthogonal basis for the column space.
+As we did in Exact Solution or Approximation?, we verified that the first two columns of and are in the same column space because the rank of the augmented matrix of the four columns is still two.
+The subspace here is a two dimensional plane that is slanted relative to the coordinate system.

 9.5.2.
-Null Space
+Null Space¶

-The null function returns the normalized basis vectors of a matrix’s null space.
-MATLAB uses the SVD to find the null space from the last (n - r) columns of \bf{V} corresponding to the singular values equal to zero.
+null space.
+MATLAB uses the SVD to find the null space from the last

 The null space vectors can also be found by elimination from the reduced row echelon form of the matrix as was done in Reduced Row Echelon Form.